AviatrixSystems/Docs/HowTos/fqdn_faq.rst

 The function is transparent to individual instances and is carried out inline without requiring any certificate or keys to decrypt the traffic.

-Starting from release 3.4, non-HTTP/HTTPS traffic can also be filtered based on domain names.
+non-HTTP/HTTPS traffic can also be filtered based on exact domain names.
 Use cases are secure file transfer (SFTP) to external sites, secure login in (SSH) to external sites.

 A tag is defined as a list of FQDNs and it is created and managed on the Controller console.
 One or more gateways may be attached to